Keratosis pilaris ("chicken skin")

 What's happening inside the bumps

 A keratosis pilaris bump is a tiny plug of keratin (the protein that makes up the surface of your skin) trapped inside a hair follicle.
 The follicle wraps around the trapped keratin, sometimes with a small inflammatory ring around it, sometimes pigmented in deeper skin tones.
-Hwang 2008 is a useful, brief clinical summary; Maghfour 2022 is the most recent systematic review of treatment options.
+Hwang 2008 is a useful, brief clinical summary; Maghfour 2022 is a systematic review of treatment options.

 What works

-- Keratolytics: chemicals that loosen the keratin plug from inside the follicle.
-Urea at 5–10%, salicylic acid at 2%, and lactic acid at 5–12% are the well-evidenced options.
+- Keratolytics: chemicals that help loosen rough keratin.
+Urea, salicylic acid, and lactic acid are common options.
 Our Moisturizer carries urea; our Power Treat carries salicylic acid.
-Both, used together, work better than either alone.
+The point is slow smoothing, not sanding the bumps away.

 What doesn't work, and often makes it worse

 Mechanical scrubs and exfoliating mitts.
-They irritate the follicular opening without removing the plug inside it.
-Maghfour's review consistently found mechanical exfoliation inferior to chemical.
+They irritate the follicular opening without reliably removing the plug inside it.
+The better bet is patient chemical smoothing plus moisturiser.

 Picking.
 Same as with blackheads: the plug comes back, and the picked spot pigments dark for months.